-This method for carrying out long time scale dynamics simulations is efficient enough for it to be implemented with first principles calculations of atomic iterations such as density functional theory.
-We have implemented the method in the VASP code [19, 20, 21, 22].
+This method for carrying out long time scale dynamics simulations is efficient enough for it to be implemented with first principles calculations of atomic interations such as density functional theory.
+We have implemented the method in the VASP code [21, 22, 23, 24].
 More information about the implementation can be found on the web site http://ikazki01.chem.washington.edu/vasp/.
-We are currently applying the technique to the formation and break-up of boron clusters in silicon [23] and the diffusion of self-trapped excitons in silica glass [24].